xw-hu/SINet/README.md

 ***

-## Citation
 @article{hu2018sinet,
-title={SINet: A Scale-insensitive Convolutional Neural Network for Fast Vehicle Detection},
-author={Hu, Xiaowei and Xu, Xuemiao and Xiao, Yongjie and Chen, Hao and He, Shengfeng and Qin, Jing and Heng, Pheng-Ann},
+  title={SINet: A Scale-insensitive Convolutional Neural Network for Fast Vehicle Detection}, author={Hu, Xiaowei and Xu, Xuemiao and Xiao, Yongjie and Chen, Hao and He, Shengfeng and Qin, Jing and Heng, Pheng-Ann},
-journal={arXiv preprint arXiv:1804.00433},
-year={2018}
+  journal={IEEE Transactions on Intelligent Transportation Systems}, year={2018}
 }

-Submitted to IEEE Transactions on Intelligent Transportation Systems.

 ## Requirements